AnotherKamila/notepad/README.md

 * a [markdown][md]-based notepad
   written in [PHP](http://php.net/)
-  - it displays markdown files from inside the content/ subdirectory, generating the HTML as needed (and caching into files, but this might be unnecessary -- TODO)
-    - does so thanks to the neat [PHP Markdown implementation][phpmd]
+  - it displays markdown files from inside the content/ subdirectory using the neat [PHP Markdown implementation][phpmd]
-  - currently contains only a viewer, but will have an editor some day, too
+  - currently contains only a viewer, but might have an editor some day, too
-* a collection of public notes on things like algorithms and data structures, English grammar, biology and just about anything else (where the notes attempt to be somewhat useful to the outside world)
+* a collection of public notes on things like [algorithms and data structures](np::alg/), English grammar, biology and just about anything else (where the notes attempt to be somewhat useful to the outside world)
 * the 0.5 of a thing: a coding excercise whereby a 17-years-old girl is attempting to learn PHP